 In 1996 International Organization for Standardization set ISO14000 as a global standard against global warming, ozone depletion and forest resources depletion.

 Earth-friendly product information [Green purchasing, RoHS , Lead-free]

 Banned chemical substance management system

-We build the banned chemical substance management system based on green perchasing, purchasing the materials which pays attention to the environment from the vendors who pays attention to the environment.
+We build the banned chemical substance management system based on green purchasing: purchasing materials that pay attention to the environment from vendors that pay attention to the environment.

 Using materials that have 2 step approval

 We approve vendors who perform environmental activities and will continue to keep environmental commitment with us.

 - Do they keep the commitment that they would not use banned chemical substances?